spack/spack-search/README.md

 ### 2. Create output folder

-You'll then want to create an output directory (perhaps relevant to your search query)
+You'll then want to create an output directory (perhaps relevant to your search query).
+If you wanted to use these output files directly as data, you could write them to a `_data` directory (for jekyll).
+Since I'm going to just create a separate interface in a different subfolder, I'm going to write a script instead to process them into a collection (and ideally in the future we can import them into a database proper instead of a static site!)
+For now, let's make the `dlopen` directory.

 ```bash
 $ mkdir dlopen